-Schitt’s Creek made history at the 2020 Emmy Awards this past Sunday when it became the first show, comedy or drama, to win every single category for which it was nominated.
+Schitt’s Creek made history at the 2020 Emmy Awards this past Sunday when it became the first show to win every single category for which it was nominated.
 It had been nominated in recent years but had never won until now, and with the series having concluded earlier this year, it made their well-deserved victories all the more satisfying.

 In addition to winning its first two Emmys during the Creative Arts Emmy Awards the night before, Schitt’s Creek went on to win seven Emmys at the Primetime Emmy Awards.
 The show’s nine total Emmy wins are as follows: